-Obstructions

-If something has blocked the driver seat and/or adjustable pedals while recalling a memory position, the recall may stop.
-Remove the obstruction.
-Then do one of the following:

-For manual or automatic recall positions, press and hold the appropriate manual control for

-- two seconds.
-Try recalling again by pressing the appropriate memory button. - For exit recall position, press and hold the appropriate manual control for the exit feature not recalling for two seconds.
-Then try recalling the exit position again.

-If the memory position is still not recalling, see your dealer for service.
+If something has blocked the driver seat, power tilt and telescoping steering column, and/or adjustable pedals while recalling the exit position, the recall may stop.
+Remove the obstruction; then press and hold the appropriate manual control for the exit feature not recalling for two seconds.
+Try recalling the exit position again.
+If the exit position is still not recalling, see your dealer for service.

-Heated and Ventilated Front Seats
+Heated and Cooled Front Seats